Tag Archives: Julian Jaynes

 On Chapman’s Homer’s Iliad, Book I

-This is the first of twenty-four posts, one on each book of Homer’s Iliad in Chapman’s translation.
+This post, originally of April 14, 2017, is the first of twenty-four, one on each book of Homer’s Iliad in Chapman’s translation.

 Achilles banefull wrath” is to be resounded by the Goddess, whom the poet invokes.